jacobkauffmann/neon_demo/README.md

 ## Neuralizing the model

-The decision function for a cluster can be recoved as
+The decision function for a cluster can be recovered as
 ![png](figures/formulae_1.png)
 This function contrasts distance to cluster *c* against distance to the nearest competitor.